About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 ________________________________

-—Chris Roerden, who helps writers uncover their voice in her workshops and books:
+—Chris Roerden helps writers uncover their voice in her workshops and through her books:

 *Don’t Sabotage Your Submission

-(2009 Benjamin Franklin Award; two Royal Palm Awards from Florida Writers Association: Best Educational Book and 2009 Book of the Year; and ForeWord Magazine's Bronze Medal for Writing Book of the Year).
+— 2009 Benjamin Franklin Award; Florida Writers Ass'n Royal Palm Award for Best Educational Book; FWA Royal Palm Book of the Year Award; and ForeWord Magazine's Bronze Medal for Writing Book of the Year 2009 —

 “I encourage anyone who has the chance to attend Chris's workshops.
 Very informative, educational and interesting.
 The attendees raved about her presentation.
 Chris